-Merging characteristics of interest from other MEPS files (e.g., MEPS 2018 Full Year Consolidated File) expands the scope of potential estimates.
-For example, to estimate the total number of outpatient visits for persons with specific characteristics (e.g., age, race, sex, and education), population characteristics from a person-level file need to be merged onto the outpatient visit file.
+Merging characteristics of interest from a person-level file (e.g., MEPS 2018 Full Year Consolidated File) expands the scope of potential estimates.
+For example, to estimate the total number of emergency room visits for persons with specific demographic characteristics (e.g., age, race, sex, and education), population characteristics from a person-level file need to be merged onto the emergency room visit file.
 This procedure is illustrated below.
 The MEPS 2018 Appendix File, HC-206I, provides additional details on how to merge MEPS data files.

-- 1. Create data set PERSX by sorting the Full Year Consolidated file by the person identifier, DUPERSID.
-Keep only variables to be merged onto the outpatient visit file and DUPERSID. - 2.
-Create data set OPAT by sorting the outpatient visit file by person identifier, DUPERSID. - 3.
-Create final data set NEWOPAT by merging these two files by DUPERSID, keeping only records on the outpatient visit file.
+- 1. Create data set PERSX by sorting the MEPS 2018 Full Year Consolidated File by the person identifier, DUPERSID.
+Keep only variables to be merged onto the emergency room visit file and DUPERSID. - 2.
+Create data set EROM by sorting the emergency room visit file by person identifier, DUPERSID. - 3.
+Create final data set NEWEROM by merging these two files by DUPERSID, keeping only records on the emergency room visit file.